alexmingoia/sticky/README.md

 ### Remove

-Removes the cached value from all storage mechanisms and returns true if successful.
+Removes the cached value from this store from all storage mechanisms and returns true if successful.

     var store = new StickyStore();

     store.remove('something');

+### Remove All

+Removes all cached values for this store from all storage mechanisms.

+    var store = new StickyStore();

+    store.removeAll();

 ## License